SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 * Crafted from a broad axe head, 2 tough handles, and likely a sword guard.
 * Moved from Tinkers' Things as the reach halberd is made redundant by [dual wielding rework](#dual-wielding-rework)

-### Materials

-Several new material tiers are planned:

-* **Tier 4F**: Tier 4 materials requiring the [Soul Forge](#soul-forge) instead of advanced alloying.
-* **Tier 4E**: Tier 4 materials requiring early end access.
-* **Tier 5**: Ultimate materials requiring combining severlal methods of material crafting.

-### Modifiers
+#### Modifiers

-**Mending**
+**Overmending**

-* Consumes experience fluid from the tools tank to repair the tool
+* Consumes experience fluid from the tools tank to restore overslime.
+* Requires 3 levels of "slime friend" modifiers on the tool, either using overforced or slimy traits.
+* Crafted using 1 ingot of each slime alloy, plus some dragon's breath.
-* Replaces mending moss
+* Replaces mending moss.
-* May end up being a trait of one of the tier 4 or 5 materials

-**Some modifier with a cool name**

-* Consumes experience orbs to fill the tool's tank with XP
-* Pairs well with mendings, hint hint
-* You may also wish to pair some tanks with mending, goal is for mending to take fewer slots than unbreakable but more than overslime

 **Dual Harvesting**